larsrohwedder/larsrohwedder.github.io/teaching/dm898-25/plan.md

 In the lecture on November 20th, we discussed Courcelle's Theorem, see [slides](lecture16.pdf).
 This follows the material from the textbook Chapter 7.4.
 " %}

+{% include collapse.html collapse="Week 48" content="

+In the lectures on November 25th, we introduced the concept of randomization in algorithms and obtained an FPT algorithm for longest path using the technique of Color Coding, see [slides](lecture17.pdf) or textbook Section 5.2.

+In the lecture on November 27th, we discussed a randomized exponential time algorithm for k-SAT, see [slides](lecture18.pdf) and the Strong Exponential Time Hypothesis (SETH).
+For SETH and its relation to ETH, see also textbook section 14.1.
+" %}

 <br>